 The lights came back on, but only to go out again within a few minutes.
 This time until about 9…9:05 (the tweet above went live only once accessibility was restored).
 During this hour, as the minutes barreled forward, Twitter slowly slowed down…way down.
 There was no refreshing the feed.
 Reaching anyone using my mobile – using my cell phone to call someone – wasn’t happening.
 Digital?
 More like digi-won’t.

 It’s incredible how quickly being able to communicate in this digitally interconnected world can become not a thing anymore (we might wanna reconsider doing away with the payphone…).
-It’s certainly alarming how unprepared one can be, especially ’cause we know better.
+It’s certainly alarming how unprepared one can be, especially ’cause we do know better.

 “What are we gonna do when the lights go out?” is something I’ve been asking my friends.
 Because I remember when we used technology, the time before it owned us.
 And because, given that we are under the emboldened thumb of an impeached, yet acquitted wannabe dictator/orange hemorrhoid of a so-called president, ya never know what is up anymore.